-UGE is committed to ensuring that the land under our ground-mounted solar projects is used to strengthen local ecosystems.
-We have begun seeding sites with native wildflowers to support pollinators, and we back legislation that supports dual-use development, sometimes known as agrivoltaics.
-Additionally, solar development on brownfield land - land that may contain hazardous or polluting materials from previous development - has become a key part of our project origination strategy.
+UGE is committed to mitigating the environmental impacts of siting ground-mount solar projects.
+Solar development on brownfield land-land that may contain hazardous or polluting materials from previous development and cannot be used for other purposes-has become a key part of our project origination strategy.
+Additionally, we support legislation that incentivizes dual-use development, sometimes known as agrivoltaics.